varun29ankuS/bolt/README.md

 **Lightning-fast Rust compiler for development.**

 Bolt is an experimental Rust compiler that prioritizes iteration speed over production optimization.
-It compiles and runs Rust code **100-200x faster** than `rustc`/`cargo` by using Cranelift JIT instead of LLVM.
+It compiles and runs Rust code **100-200x faster** than `rustc`/`cargo` by using Cranelift JIT instead of LLVM, with a vision for **async safety checking** and **expression-level incremental compilation**.

 ## Benchmarks